Zoa Sherburne: Career

-Sherburne went on to be a very prolific writer, publishing over 300 short stories in magazines.
+Sherburne went on to be a prolific writer, publishing over 300 short stories in magazines.
 In the 1950s, upon her agent's suggestion, she began writing books as they noticed that short stories began to be less-published due to television's rising popularity.
 She went on to publish thirteen novels, which together have been translated into over 27 languages.
 One of her books, Stranger in the House, about a family dealing with the return of their mother from a mental institution, became a movie: Memories Never Die (1982).
 Her novels often dealt with girls in difficult circumstances: coping with a mother's alcoholism (Jennifer), with the remarriage of a parent (Almost April and The Girl in the Mirror), with an unexpected pregnancy (Too Bad About the Haines Girl), with guilt over a hit-and-run (Leslie).
 In her time slip story Why Have the Birds Stopped Singing? the stigma of epilepsy is added to the usual cultural disorientation, and in her paranormal tale, The Girl Who Knew Tomorrow, the young psychic girl finds fame a mixed blessing.
 For Jennifer, she received the Children's Book Award for 1959.